 The Pacific Marine & Estuarine Fish Habitat Partnership (PMEP) works with partners to protect, enhance, and restore ecological processes and habitats within estuaries and nearshore marine environments.
 PMEP focuses on enhancing juvenile fish habitat, water quality, and water quantity in nearshore marine and estuary habitats, and also on connectivity between tidal and nearshore marine areas.
 These efforts prioritize healthy native fish communities and sustainable human uses that depend on them.

 To get involved and find out more about PMEP, available funding opportunities, and projects supported by PMEP, please click here.

-The North Pacific Landscape Conservation Cooperative (NPLCC) collaborates with many partners to put science to work toward more effective, landscape-level conservation.
-The NPLCC prioritizes identification and sharing of information about natural resources throughout the region.
+The North Pacific Landscape Conservation Cooperative (NPLCC) collaborated with many partners to put science to work toward more effective, landscape-level conservation.
+The NPLCC prioritized identification and sharing of information about natural resources throughout the region.

 To access and collaborate around geospatial data within the NPLCC region, please visit the NPLCC Conservation Planning Atlas.

 This application was created by the Conservation Biology Institute (CBI) in partnership with the Pacific Marine & Estuarine Fish Habitat Partnership and with financial support from the North Pacific Landscape Conservation Cooperative and National Oceanic and Atmpospheric Administration - Office of Habitat Conservation.
 CBI provides science and software development to support the conservation of biodiversity.